|Rewards Rating:||4.1 / 5|

 What are Hilton Honors points worth?

 While racking up points with the Hilton Honors Amex is easy, you might not get quite as much value out of those points as you do with other rewards programs.
-We value Hilton Honors points at an average of 0.5 cents per point – one of the lowest values among any hotel or airline loyalty program.
+As mentioned, we value Hilton Honors points at an average of 0.5 cents per point – one of the lowest values among any hotel or airline loyalty program.

 The Hilton Honors Amex has a great rewards rate for a hotel card, allowing cardholders to rack up points on a wide variety of common purchases.
 Users earn 7 points per dollar on Hilton hotel stays, 5 points per dollar on U.S. restaurant, U.S. supermarket and U.S. gas station purchases and 3 points per dollar on general purchases.
 Despite the inflated point value, most cardholders should be able to stockpile rewards easily with such a generous rate.